 - Eyes are wide-set, slant down and have droopy lids.
 Eyes may be pale blue or green.

-- Ears are low-set and rotated backward.
+- Ears are set low and look like they're tipped backward.

 - Skin may appear thin and transparent with age.

-Many people with Noonan syndrome are born with some form of heart defect (congenital heart disease), accounting for some of the key signs and symptoms of the disorder.
-Some heart problems can occur later in life.
+Many people with Noonan syndrome are born with a heart problem that causes some of the key symptoms of the condition.
+This is called congenital heart disease.
+Also, some heart problems can occur later in life.

-- Growth hormone levels may be insufficient.
+- Growth hormone levels that may be too low.

 Some common issues can include:

-- A wide range of mental, emotional and behavioral issues that are usually mild
+- A wide range of mental, emotional and behavioral issues that are usually mild.

-- Rapid movement of the eyeballs (nystagmus)
+- Rapid movement of the eyeballs, also known as nystagmus.

 Noonan syndrome can cause problems with the lymphatic system, which drains excess fluid from the body and helps fight infection.
 These problems: